 If you are facing charges of perverting the course of justice, particularly on the serious side, such as using a false instrument, make sure you have experienced legal representation to help you defend the case.

 If you wish to plead guilty, it is possible in some cases to successfully obtain a section 10 dismissal or conditional release order for this offence, which would allow you to escape a criminal conviction and the resulting penalty.

 Your defence lawyer can advise you on your chances of obtaining a non-conviction order.

 Make sure you seek expert legal advice before you plead guilty to this offence, as the penalties can be serious and lead to a lifelong criminal conviction.

-With the right defence lawyer, you may be able to have the charge dropped or successfully defend the case, or if you wish to plead guilty to obtain a section 10 and avoid a criminal conviction.
+With the right defence lawyer, you may be able to have the charge dropped or successfully defend the case, or if you wish to plead guilty to obtain a non conviction order and avoid a criminal conviction.